thedynamiclinker/sudocode/bin/babel.md

 1: What?

-0: What happens when you pipe the output a command into `cat`?
+0: What happens when you pipe the output of a command into `cat`?

 1: What?
 Why?